Storage channel news roundup for Dec. 15 to Dec. 21, 2011

 EMC, customers stung by hard drive shortages from Thailand floods

 EMC has notified partners and customers that it will raise the list prices of its hard drives by up to 15% beginning Jan.
 1 due to shortages caused by Thailand floods.
+The increases are expected to be temporary, depending on how long it takes damaged hard drive manufacturing plants to recover.

 EMC Vice Chairman Bill Teuber sent an email to customers and partners stating the vendor has eaten price increases so far but will begin to pass them along to customers after this month.
 He also wrote that EMC does not expect supply problems because it is the largest vendor of external storage systems, but it has to pay more for the available drives.